sophie177/rat-data-converter/README.md

 Initial prototype: Discard uneccessary data, identify box number and sort lever press data into 3-by-n arrays.
 The first array column will be the raw data, the second column is the running total, and the third is the running total divided by 60.

-Current limitations: only expecting one box.
+Current limitations: Only expecting one box, will return a file of in-order lever press data without the "running total" and "total / 60" columns.
+Irrelevant data is still deleted.